pedromsantos/ts-kata/README.md

 - `alwaysStrict`: Enables strict mode semantics in all TypeScript files.
 - `baseUrl`: Specifies the base directory for resolving module names.
-- `declaration`: Generates corresponding `.d.ts` declaration files for the TypeScript files.
-- `declarationMap`: Generates source map files for the declaration files.
 - `downlevelIteration`: Enables emitting down-level iteration for `for...of` loops.
 - `emitDecoratorMetadata`: Enables emitting decorator metadata for design-time type checking of decorators.
 - `esModuleInterop`: Enables interoperability between CommonJS and ES modules by using default imports and exports.